 Keep-It™ Money Back Guarantee

-Multiple bottles, foods, apparel and gear are subject to our basic, no stress money back guarantee.
-Fitness equipment, personal care products, knowledge purchases, and DVDs are not eligible.
+Our Keep-It™ guarantee is valid for the first-time purchase of a formula, and redeemable up to three months (90 days) after the purchase date.
+Multiple bottles, foods, apparel and gear do not fall under this guarantee, however, they may be applicable for return.
+Fitness equipment, personal care products, knowledge purchases, and DVDs are not eligible for return or refund.
 For more information and a full list of products that qualify, visit our Keep-It™

 In thanks to our military service men and women, we're extending a 15% discount on all products purchased at Onnit.com.

 Anyone shipping their order to an APO/FPO/DPO address will have a 15% discount automatically applied to their order.

 In order to validate your account, please either send an email from your .mil email address or send in a snapshot of your military ID to our customer service help desk